Greek Islands Gulet Cruise & Hike #2

 Day 6: Thursday: Volcano Adventures on Nisyros Island

 A sunrise swim starts the day before we cruise to Nisyros, one of the Aegean’s most dramatic volcanic islands.
 A scenic drive takes us to the whitewashed village of Nikia, perched on the rim of the volcano.
 From here, we hike down into the caldera, following ancient trails from Homeric times.
-We end in Emborios, a stunning village with sweeping island views, where we enjoy lunch at a charming taverna.
-Later, we cruise to Antonios Island for an evening swim and a magical sunset over Nisyros.
-The Hike: 7.2 km (4.5 mi), 320 m (1,020 ft) elevation gain/loss (2.5-3 hrs) Overnight: Antonios Island Included: Breakfast, Lunch & Dinner
+We end in Emborios, a stunning village with sweeping island views.
+We are picked up here by our private mini-bus and returned to the port, where we board the gulet and have a short cruise to Antonios Island for a swim and lunch.
+We return to Mandraki, Nisyros' colorful main town, to walk through its whitewashed lanes to a path that climbs gently up through olive groves to a colossal Doric fortress overlooking the sea.
+We return to the village for an exceptional dinner at one of Nisyros’s finest fish restaurants, where impeccably fresh seafood, thoughtful cooking, and a relaxed island setting come together for a truly memorable evening.
+The Hike: Morning: 7.2 km (4.5 mi), 320 m (1,020 ft) elevation gain/loss (2.5-3 hrs) Afternoon: 5 km (3 mi), 110 m (240 ft) elevation gain/loss (1.5 hrs) Overnight: Nisyros Island Included: Breakfast, Lunch & Dinner

 Day 7: Friday: A Walk Through Time – Nisyros to Kos to Bodrum

-We explore Mandraki, Nisyros' colorful main town, before hiking through olive groves to a colossal Doric fortress overlooking the sea.
-After returning to the boat, we sail 3 hours to Kos, where you have time to explore its rich blend of Greek, Ottoman, and Italian influences while we clear customs.
-A final one-hour cruise brings us back to Bodrum, Turkey, where you can soak in the bustling harbor, shop for souvenirs, or savor one last bite of baklava before a farewell dinner on board.
-The Hike: 5 km (3 mi), 110 m (240 ft) elevation gain/loss (1.5 hrs) Overnight: Bodrum Harbor tied up at the jetty so you can come and go as you please.
+This morning, we have a 3-hour cruise to Kos, where you have time to explore its rich blend of Greek, Ottoman, and Italian influences while we clear customs.
+We will have a swim and lunch anchored in the lee of Black Island before a final one-hour cruise brings us back to Bodrum, Turkey, where you can soak in the bustling harbor, shop for souvenirs, or savor one last bite of baklava before a farewell dinner on board.
+Overnight: Bodrum Harbor tied up at the jetty so you can come and go as you please.
 Included: Breakfast, Lunch & Dinner

 Day 8: Saturday: Departure from Bodrum